Watcher (Buffy the Vampire Slayer)

-In the fictional universe of the television series Buffy the Vampire Slayer and Angel, a Watcher is a member of a secret organization of parapsychologists, the Watchers' Council, which seeks to prepare the Slayer to fight demonic forces.
+In the fictional universe of the television series' Buffy the Vampire Slayer and Angel, a Watcher is a member of a secret organization of parapsychologists: "The Watchers' Council", which seeks to prepare the Slayer to fight demonic forces.
 A notable example of a Watcher is Buffy main character Rupert Giles.
 They are typically modelled after the fictional character Abraham Van Helsing from Bram Stoker's novel Dracula.

 Description

-Watchers are devoted to tracking and combating malevolent supernatural entities (particularly vampires), primarily by locating individuals with the talents required to fight such beings and win.
-More specifically, Watchers are assigned to Slayers, girls that are part of a succession of mystically powered individuals who are destined to face said foes.
-Upon a Slayer's demise, the next Slayer is called into duty and is assigned a Watcher.
+Watchers are devoted to tracking and fighting malevolent supernatural entities, particularly vampires, primarily by locating individuals with the talents required to combat such beings and emerge victorious.
+More specifically, Watchers are assigned to Slayers, girls who are part of a succession of mystically powered individuals destined to confront these foes.
+Upon a Slayer's demise, the next Slayer is called into duty and assigned a Watcher.

-The Watchers' Council trains new Watchers in a private school of some kind.
-In "Never Kill a Boy on the First Date", Giles implies that Watchers are, to a certain extent, "called" or assigned to become Watchers before going to university.
-This idea is supported by Watcher families such as the Giles and Wyndam-Pryces.
+The Watchers' Council trains new Watchers in a private school of sorts.
+In "Never Kill a Boy on the First Date," Giles implies that Watchers are, to a certain extent, "called" or assigned to become Watchers before attending university.
+This concept is supported by Watcher families like the Giles and Wyndam-Pryces.

-Rupert Giles was Buffy's Watcher in the beginning of the series.
-It was revealed that he has never been invited to the Watchers' retreat.
-After being fired by the Council for having "a father's love" for the Slayer in season 3, he remained her unofficial Watcher for much of the rest of the series.
-Wesley Wyndam-Pryce became Buffy and Faith's Watcher for a short period of time.
+Rupert Giles was Buffy's Watcher at the beginning of the series.
+It was revealed that he had never been invited to the Watchers' retreat.
+After being fired by the Council for having "a father's love" for the Slayer in season 3, he remained her unofficial Watcher for the rest of the series.
+Wesley Wyndam-Pryce became Buffy and Faith's Watcher for a short period.
 Wyndam-Pryce was fired after Faith turned rogue and Buffy "quit".
-Rupert Giles was reinstated as Buffy's official Watcher in the season 5 episode "Checkpoint," and he remains so until the events at the end of Season 5, though Giles maintains his contacts with Buffy.
+Rupert Giles was reinstated as Buffy's official Watcher in the season 5 episode "Checkpoint," and he remains so until the events at the end of season 5, though Giles maintains his contacts with Buffy.

 Powers and abilities

-A standard Watcher has at least some proficiency in the use of magic with certain individuals being more powerful than others.
+A standard Watcher has at least some proficiency in the use of magic, with certain individuals being more powerful than others.
 One episode in Angel (Sanctuary) reveals that numerous members of the board of directors are alchemists.
 They are students of demonology and as such have a wide knowledge of various incarnations of evil, but their expertise is usually the vampire.
 They are also highly educated and can speak a wide variety of languages, both human and demonic in nature.

-Watchers are typically well versed in hand-to-hand combat techniques, though they generally confine themselves to training Slayers or supporting them in battle, as their relatively lower strength limits their effectiveness in directly engaging vampires.
+Watchers are typically well versed in hand-to-hand combat techniques, though they generally confine themselves to training Slayers or supporting them in battles, as their lower strength relatively limits their effectiveness in directly engaging vampires.